RunestoneInteractive/InstructorGuide/_sources/Registration/registerYourself.rst

 First-time Registration
 -----------------------

 1. Open the following url in another tab: http://interactivepython.org/runestone/default/user/register.
-The form is pretty self-explanatory, except for the Course Name field.
+The form is pretty self-explanatory, except for the *Course Name* field.
 There is information about that on the right side.
 You have to specify one of the strings that identify one of the public courses that the server knows about: thinkcspy, pythonds, pip2, or JavaReview.
 Alternatively, you can enter the string for a custom course that an instructor has given you.
-The name for this course is *sigcse2017*.
+Please enter *sigcse2017* in the *Course Name* field.
+This is the course name for this ebook.

 2. Click *Register*

-3. If your students are on the login page instead at http://interactivepython.org/runestone/default/user/login then can click the *Register* button which is near the bottom of the page to get to the registration page.
+3. If you are on the login page instead at http://interactivepython.org/runestone/default/user/login then click the *Register* button which is near the bottom of the page to get to the registration page.

 Add an Additional Course
 ------------------------